Critical classes of power graphs and reconstruction of directed power graphs: -classes in power graphs

 \subsection{Examples of classes of compound type}

 In \cite[Proposition 2]{Cameron_1}, Cameron and Ghosh prove, translated within our language, that if $C$ is a compound class in an abelian group $G$, then $C=\mathcal{S}$.
-This is not true in general, as shown by the following example.
+This is not true, in general, for non-abelian groups, as shown by the following example.